Deepali2909/Project-4/README.md

    - Understand significant features affecting handset prices.
    - Develop a predictive model for handset pricing.

-Would you like a detailed review or exploration of a specific section in this notebook?
+Would you like a detailed review or exploration of a specific section in this notebook.